Long-Listed: 2017 Alberta Readers' Choice Award

 Tim Reynolds is a Canadian twistorian, bending and twisting history into fictional shapes for sheer entertainment.
 His humorous non-fiction column in SEARCH Magazine is just as entertaining, but is based strictly on his bizarre, event-filled life.

 His latest novel is Waking Anastasia from Tyche Books.
-It's a tale of death, laughter, and love...in that order, and made the Long List for the Edmonton Public Library's Alberta Readers' Choice Award.
+It's a tale of death, laughter, and love...in that order, made the Long List for the Edmonton Public Library's Alberta Readers' Choice Award, was selected by Kobo for the 2018 Royal Wedding Weekend Promotion, and reached Number 1 on the Calgary Herald's Local Bestseller's List in July 2018.

 His debut novel, the urban fantasy, The Broken Shield, was released on July 21, 2014 on Amazon as a digital book and has reached as high as #10 in Contemporary Fantasy on Amazon.ca.
 It became a available in print in early 2015.
 The Second Edition is now available.